-The Corporations Act prohibits ANZ from processing Applications in the seven day period after 15 February 2022 (which may be extended by ASIC for up to a further seven days), being the date on which this Prospectus was lodged with ASIC.
+The Corporations Act prohibited ANZ from processing Applications in the seven day period after 1 June 2021, being the date on which the Original Prospectus was lodged with ASIC.
 This period is referred to as the Exposure Period.
-The purpose of the Exposure Period is to enable this Prospectus to be examined by market participants before the Offer Period commences.
-No Applications received will be accepted until after the expiry of the Exposure Period.
+The purpose of the Exposure Period was to enable the Original Prospectus to be examined by market participants before the Offer Period commenced.
+No Applications were accepted during the Exposure Period.

-How to access this Prospectus
+How to access this Prospectus and apply

-This Prospectus can be obtained electronically from capitalnotes.anz.com.
+This Prospectus can be obtained electronically from capitalnotes6.anz.com.
 ANZ will not be providing paper copies of this Prospectus.